-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 Who has played for them?

-Some of the famous Springbok names include Os du Randt, Juan Smith, Willie le Roux, Heinrich Brüssow and Cornal Hendricks.
+Some of the famous Springbok names include Os du Randt, Juan Smith, Willie le Roux, Heinrich Brussow and Cornal Hendricks.

-Dragons duo Sarel Pretorius and Rynard Landman also represented the Cheetahs before moving to Wales.
+Dragons pair Sarel Pretorius and Rynard Landman also represented the Cheetahs before moving to Wales.

 Current Springboks include back-rower Oupa Mohoje and wing Raymond Rhule.